antonioivodev/small-fade-component/README.md

 After installing the package, follow these steps:

-1. Add the `SmallFadeImageComponent` to any GameObject in your scene.
+1. Add the `SmallFadeImageComponent` to any GameObject in your scene inside of Canvas*.
 2. You can then call `FadeIn()` to start the fade-in effect or `FadeOut()` to start the fade-out effect.

+> *At moment, dosn't work with SpriteRenderer.

 ### Example